 StateofFlorida.com is not affiliated with, owned, or operated by the State of Florida and is not endorsed or approved by the State of Florida.
 Visit MyFlorida.com

-How to Get Your Florida Driver's License
+Guide to Obtaining Your Florida Driver's License

 • Be at least 16 years old

-• Complete a drug and alcohol course
+• Complete a driver's education course

-• Pass a vision and hearing test
+• Pass a vision and hearing screening

 • Pass the Class E Knowledge Exam